timgit/pg-boss/docs/configuration.md

 Default: 1 hour.
 When jobs become eligible for archive after completion.

 > When a higher unit is is specified, such as hours, lower unit configuration settings are ignored.

+#### Delete archived jobs

 * **deleteIntervalSeconds**, int